Generating object files

 RI->InitMCRegisterInfo(..., Cpu0RegEncodingTable);

-When emit elf obj format instruction, the EncodeInstruction() of Cpu0MCCodeEmitter.cpp will be called since it override the same name of function in parent class MCCodeEmitter.
+When emitting ELF object format instructions, the EncodeInstruction() function in Cpu0MCCodeEmitter.cpp will be called, as it overrides the function of the same name in the parent class MCCodeEmitter.

 lbdex/chapters/Chapter2/Cpu0InstrInfo.td